michigandaily/bore/examples/01-visual-customization.md

 The last caveat for setting width is that if the parent container's width is less than the specified width, `bore` will resize to fit the parent container, even if resizing is set to `false`.

+The appropriate responsive width is exposed through the `getResponsiveWidth` function.

 You can also specify the chart's margin with the `margin` method.
 You only need to pass in the `left`, `top`, `bottom`, or `right` properties that you want to change from default.
 In this example, we only want to change the left margin but leave all the other margins as default:

 ```javascript